7 Sources of Finance for Small Scale Business in NigeriaAbbakin

 The Foundation is intent on charting a new course for African philanthropy and does not operate merely as a grant-awarding organisation.

 Through the programme, the foundation provides support, access to training, guidance, and business mentorship to Africa entrepreneurs and potential entrepreneurs.

 If you are in agriculture, fashion and design, light manufacturing, ICT, and solid minerals, among others, then apply for the annual Tony Elumemu Foundation Fund.

-If you are starting a business and perhaps missed last year’s edition, this is another sources of finance for small scale business in Nigeria and Africa.
+For those who are just starting up a business and perhaps missed last year’s edition, this is another sources of finance for small scale business in Nigeria and Africa.
 You can be lucky to be one of the 1,000 entrepreneurs to be shortlisted this time.

 You can also go to the website for more information on how the Tony Elumemu Fund works and how to apply.